Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 All commands must be performed from the project's root directory if not stated otherwise.

-### Setup Procedure
+### Setting up with Packer

-- Install Packer from here: [Packer Installation](https://www.packer.io)
+1. Install Packer from here: [Packer Installation](https://www.packer.io)
-- To be able to access Packer from the command line, add it to the PATH system variable.
+2. To be able to access Packer from the command line, add it to the PATH system variable.
-- Upgrade PowerShell to at least version 4.0.
+3. Upgrade PowerShell to at least version 4.0.
 The package can be found here: [Packer Package](https://www.microsoft.com/en-us/download/details.aspx?id=40855)
 See the box-build project sources that are on the Git Server: git.server.com/box-build.git
-- Edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
+4. Edit the [centos-base-variables.json](centos-base-variables.json) file to specify the credentials for the proxy server.
 Remember to HTML-encode non-alphanumeric characters.

 Before running a command, make sure that all of the files in the project contain Unix style line endings.

-- Open Cygwin and change the directory to the project folder.
+5. Open Cygwin and change the directory to the project folder.
-- Execute the following: `export ISO_URL= #`
+6. Execute the following: `export ISO_URL= #`

 The value for `#` must point either to the URL with the CentOS ISO image, or to the location on the disk (escape backslashes with a backslash).
 For example: `C:\\centos-image.iso`

-The ISO image must be the **DVD** version.
-You can find it here: [ISO Image](http://isoredirect.centos.org/centos/7/isos/x86_64/CentOS-7-x86_64-DVD-1804.iso)
+The CentOS ISO image must be the **DVD** version.
+You can find it through one of the mirrors listed here: [ISO Image](http://isoredirect.centos.org/centos/7/isos/x86_64)

-- Run the following:
+7. Run the following command:
 `packer build -var-file=centos-base-variables.json -force centos-base.json`

 When the Packer process finishes, there should be a `centos-base.box` file in the current directory.

- - Next, edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`
+8. Next, edit the [centos-openshift-variables.json](centos-openshift-variables.json) file by specifying the `proxy user` and `proxy password`

 Because Guest Additions are propagated to the image from your local VirtualBox, make sure you have version 5.2.12 of VirtualBox installed.

-- Open the terminal and change the directory to the folder with the project.
+9. Open the terminal and change the directory to the folder with the project.
-- Next, execute the following:
+10. Next, execute the following:
 `packer build -var-file=centos-openshift-variables.json -force centos-openshift.json`

 When the Packer process finishes, there should be a `centos-7-openshift.box` file available.